MicrosoftDocs/memdocs/memdocs/intune/protect/ms-tunnel-overview.md

 ### Create Conditional Access policy to limit access to Microsoft Tunnel

-If you choose to configure Conditional Access policy to limit user access, we recommend configuring this policy after you provision your tenant to support the tunnel, but before you install the Tunnel Gateway.
+If you choose to configure Conditional Access policy to limit user access, we recommend configuring this policy after you provision your tenant to support the Microsoft Tunnel Gateway cloud app, but before you install the Tunnel Gateway.

 1. Sign in to [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Endpoint Security** > **Conditional access** > **New policy**.
 2. Specify a name for this policy.